Car Accident LawyerWho Pays for Medical Care after a Car Accident that Wasn't My Fault?

 If you are Medicare or a state-run health insurance program through Medicaid, they will pay your medical bills.

-If you don't have health insurance and you are no on a state-run program, then you will have to work out payment arrangements with your healthcare providers.
+If you don't have health insurance and you are not on a state-run program, then you will have to work out payment arrangements with your health care providers.

-If your medical bills happen to exceed a certain amount, or if your injuries qualify as serious, you'll be able to step outside of the no-fault system.
-Then you will be able to file a traditional liability claim against the at-fault driver.
+If your medical bills exceed a certain amount or if your injuries qualify as serious, you'll be able to step outside of the no-fault system and file for traditional liability insurance coverage against the responsible party.

 This process usually takes a long time to resolve, so you will still need to make arrangements to have your medical bills paid as they come in.